speced/bikeshed/docs/markup.md

 * `[[foo]]` is an autolink to a bibliography entry named "foo", and auto-generates an informative reference in the biblio section.
     Add a leading exclamation point to the value, like `[[!foo]]` for a normative reference.

+If using the `''foo''` shortcut, you can specify the `for=''` attribute in the shortcut as well by writing the for value first, then a slash, then the value.
+For example, `''width/auto''` specifically refers to the `auto` value for the `width` property, which is much shorter than writing out `<a value for=width>auto</a>`.

 Remember that if you need to write out the `<a>` tag explicitly, you can add the type as a boolean attribute.

 `<pre>` whitespace stripping
 ----------------------------
 Using a `<pre>` element in HTML is unsatisfying, because it forces you to break your indentation strategy, pulling the content back to the margin edge
 (or else employing silly hacks with comments and explicit newlines).
 The preprocessor fixes this.